lukas-judith/european-emissions-data-warehouse/README.md

 #### Data Specifications

 The dataset used for this project contains projections of the total greenhouse gas emissions as submitted by the individual European countries, gathered by the [European Environment Agency (EEA)](https://www.eea.europa.eu/en).
-The data was last updated in 2022 (as of May 2023) and can be found [here](https://www.eea.europa.eu/en/datahub/datahubitem-view/4b8d94a4-aed7-4e67-a54c-0623a50f48e8), along with its metadata fact sheet.
+The data was last updated in 2022 (as of May 2023) and can be found [on the EEA website](https://www.eea.europa.eu/en/datahub/datahubitem-view/4b8d94a4-aed7-4e67-a54c-0623a50f48e8), along with its metadata fact sheet.
 Estimations were made for different years between 2015 and 2050 for different emission sources and scenarios (see below) and are given in kt CO2 equivalent.

 The dataset is downloaded as a CSV file with ~30.000 rows and a size of ~7 MB.